A miscellany of shops, shopkeepers or traders.

-Is a craftsman who sells his craft skill a shopkeeper?
+- Is a craft or trades man or woman who sells his time and skill a shopkeeper?

-Whilst some shops survived through more than one generation of owners others were shorter lived.
-Some were associated with the brewing and sale of alcohol, some with crafts and trades.
-Very little is known about many of them, they are listed here in the hope that more detail will be added later.
+Whilst some shops or retail outlets survived through more than one generation of retailer others were shorter lived.
+Some were associated with the brewing and sale of alcohol, some with crafts or trades.
+Very little is known about many of them, but if we have a name they will be listed here in the hope that more detail will be added later.